Services & Information

 - Care of sports-related injuries

-Simmons students are eligible for free nutrition counseling & education provided by Registered Dietitian Marissa Johnson.
+- Nutritional Counseling: Simmons students are eligible for free nutrition counseling and support by Registered Dietitian Marissa Johnson.
 Appointments can be made over the phone at (617) 521-1020 or in person at the Health Center on the residence campus.

 Additional Information and Policies